aiven/aiven-docs/docs/products/mysql/howto/enable-slow-queries.md

         according to your specific need.
     3. Select **Save configuration**.

 Your Aiven for MySQL service can now log slow queries.
-If you want to simulate slow queries to check this feature, check the next section.
+To simulate slow queries to check this feature, check the next section.

 ## Simulate slow queries